-The State of Operation The differences Evaluation Items Yes No Summary description from the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and the reasons therefor methodology for evaluating the performance of its Board of Directors, implemented the performance evaluations on an annual basis, and submitted the results of performance evaluations to the board of directors and used them as a reference in determining salary/compensation for individual directors and their nomination and additional office terms? functions of the Company's Board of Directors, and establish performance targets to enhance the operational efficiency of the Board of Directors, the Company has formulated its "Rules for Performance Evaluation of Board of Directors," by which the Company internally evaluates the performance of the Board of Directors annually and submits the evaluation results to the Board of Directors.
+The State of Operation The differences Evaluation Items Yes No Summary description from the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and the reasons therefor (III) Has the Company established rules and methodology for evaluating the performance of its Board of Directors, implemented the performance evaluations on an annual basis, and submitted the results of performance evaluations to the board of directors and used them as a reference in determining salary/compensation for individual directors and their nomination and additional office terms?
+V operational needs.
+(III) In order to implement corporate governance, enhance the functions of the Company's Board of Directors, and establish performance targets to enhance the operational efficiency of the Board of Directors, the Company has formulated its "Rules for Performance Evaluation of Board of Directors," by which the Company internally evaluates the performance of the Board of Directors annually and submits the evaluation results to the Board of Directors.
 For the status of implementation of Board of Directors performance evaluation, see p.29 to p.30 on this annual report.
-The 2022 self-evaluation results have been submitted to the Board of Directors meeting dated March 22, 2023.
-(IV) Does the company regularly evaluate the independence of attesting CPAs? ✓ (IV) By referencing the "Certified Public Accountant Act" and Statement No.10 of "The Norm of Professional Ethics for Certified Public Accountant of the Republic of China," the Company formulates independence evaluation criteria to assess the independence of CPAs every year.
+The 2023 self-evaluation results have been submitted to the Board of Directors meeting dated March 14, 2024 (IV) Does the company regularly evaluate the independence of attesting CPAs?
+V 14, 2024.
+(IV) By referencing the "Certified Public Accountant Act" and Statement No.10 of "The Norm of Professional Ethics for Certified Public Accountant of the Republic of China," the Company formulates independence evaluation criteria to assess the independence of CPAs every year.
 In addition, the Company requires attesting CPAs to provide a statement of independence and audit quality indicators, and submits the same to the Audit Committee and Board of Directors for approval.
-The results of assessment of the 2023 attesting CPAs' independence were submitted to and approved by the Audit Committee on March 22, 2023, and then by the Board of Directors on March 22, 2023.
-According to the Company's assessment, CPA Wang, Hsuan-Hsuan and CPA Zhang, Zhi-Ming from Ernst & Young meet the Company's
+The results of assessment of the 2024 attesting CPAs' independence were submitted to and approved by the Audit Committee on March 14, 2024, and then by the Board of Directors on March 14, 2024.
+According to the